-The annual Campus Safety and Fire Safety Reports for the Main and Exton Campuses are available online at www.widener.edu/campussafety.
-The annual security reports for the Delaware and Harrisburg Campuses are available online at www.law.widener.edu by selecting "More Links," then "Campus Safety."
+Harrisburg Campus: commonwealthlaw.widener.edu and click on Current Students then Campus Safety.

 If you would like a printed copy of these reports, contact the Campus Safety Office at 610-499-4203 to have a copy mailed to you.
 The information in these reports is required by law and is provided by the Campus Safety Office.